Asia shares fall to 2012 lows as Europe worries weigh

 TOKYO Asian shares fell to their lowest levels of the year on Friday as early bargain hunting gave way to worries about Europe's raging debt crisis and weak global growth.

-European shares looked set to follow their Asian peers, with spreadbetters predicting major European markets would open as much as 0.4 percent lower.
-U.S. stock futures were also down 0.3 percent.

-The MSCI's broadest index of Asia-Pacific shares outside Japan reversed early gains to slip 0.7 percent, hitting its lowest since late December as worries about a possible Greek exit from the euro zone weighed on the market.
+The MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.7 percent, after edging up as much as 0.3 percent earlier, hitting its lowest since late December as worries about a possible Greek exit from the euro zone continued to weigh on the market.

-The pan-Asia stock index was set for a third consecutive week of losses, on track for a 1.1 percent weekly decline to post its longest losing streak in six months.
-The index has now edged into negative territory for the year, having been up some 15 percent from end-2011 levels in late February.
+The pan-Asia stock index was set for a third consecutive week of losses, its longest losing streak in six months.
+In late February, it had been up some 15 percent from end 2011 levels.

-Japan's Nikkei stock average inched up 0.3 percent, but looked set to record its longest weekly losing run in 20 years.
+Japan's Nikkei stock average was flat, but looked set for its longest weekly losing run in 20 years.

-"Funds are still cutting positions, with some seeing some redemption pressures.
-We are trading at low valuations, but nobody is buying because of the various sources of uncertainty now," said Wang Ao-chao, UOB Kay Hian's Shanghai-based head of research.
+U.S. stock futures fell 0.4 percent, after Wall Street ended slightly higher overnight.

-The dollar index measured against key currencies touched a fresh 20-month peak of 82.411 due to the dollar's safe-haven appeal.
+The dollar index measured against key currencies hovered near a 20-month high of 82.376 hit on Thursday, due to its safe-haven appeal.

 "Markets have priced in a very negative scenario for Greece as well as deteriorating growth prospects in the euro zone, but with them very much focused on the tail risk of Greece leaving the euro bloc, the euro remains highly vulnerable," said Masafumi Yamamoto, chief FX strategist at Barclays.